ros-industrial/staubli_val3_driver/staubli_val3_driver/README.md

 * VAL3 version s7.7.2 or greater
   * this is very important, since this implementation uses return values of `sioGet()` only available from s7.7.2 onwards
-* Staubli Robotics Suite 2019 (not required but strongly reccomended)
+* Staubli Robotics Suite 2019 (not required but strongly recommended)

 ## Installation